Kirastel/online_shop/README.md

 ## Main purpose:
 This is online shop for buy apple products.

+This project was created in the django framework using the python and django libraries.
 ____
 ## Key concepts:
 * Products for buying are added to the database by the admin;